gogs/docs/en-US/intro/faqs.md

 KEY_FILE = custom/https/decryped-private.key
 ```

-If you want to use self-signed HTTPS, you can execute following commands to generate cert and key files:
+If you want to use self-signed HTTPS, you can execute the following command to generate a certificate and key files:

 	$ ./gogs cert -ca=true -duration=8760h0m0s -host=myhost.example.com

-#### How to enable offline mode?
+#### How do I run Gogs in offline mode/in an intranet?

-To run Gogs in an intranet, change configuration option `server -> OFFLINE_MODE` to be `true` in file `custom/conf/app.ini`.
+To run Gogs in an intranet, change the configuration option `server -> OFFLINE_MODE` to `true` in the file `custom/conf/app.ini`.

-#### How to enable custom robots.txt?
+#### How do I make a custom robots.txt?

-Create a file called `robots.txt` under `custom` directory.
+Create a file called `robots.txt` in the `custom` directory.

-#### How to run as daemon?
+#### How do I run Gogs as a daemon?

-Gogs has some third-party scripts for supporting run as daemon:
+Gogs has some third-party scripts that support running it as a daemon:

 - [init.d/centos](https://github.com/gogits/gogs/blob/master/scripts/init/centos/gogs)
 - [init.d/debian](https://github.com/gogits/gogs/blob/master/scripts/init/debian/gogs)
 - Systemd in the following section.

-#### Systemd Service
+#### How do I run Gogs at startup with Systemd?

-In the GitHub repository of Gogs is a [systemd service template file](https://github.com/gogits/gogs/blob/master/scripts/systemd/gogs.service) for Gogs.
-It needs some modifications for a working version for your installation.
-OK, start the editors.
+Three's a [systemd service template file](https://github.com/gogits/gogs/blob/master/scripts/systemd/gogs.service) in the Gogs GitHub repository.
+It needs some modifications for a working version for your installation:

 1. Replace the `start.sh` path of `ExecStart` with the path of your Gogs installation.
 2. Also replace the path of `WorkingDirectory` with the path of your Gogs installation.
-3. [optional] If you are would like to use Gogs with `MySQL/MariaDB`, `PostgreSQL`, `Redis` or `memcached`, uncomment the corresponding line of `After`.
+3. (Optional) If you are would like to use Gogs with `MySQL/MariaDB`, `PostgreSQL`, `Redis`, or `memcached`, uncomment the line corresponding to `After`.

-When you are complete with your modification of the systemd file, save it in the `/etc/systemd` and start it with `sudo systemd restart gogs`.
+When you are complete with your modification of the systemd file, save it in `/etc/systemd` and start it with `sudo systemd restart gogs`.

-You can check the status of the Gogs systemd service with `sudo systemd status gogs -l` or display directly the journald entries with `sudo journalctl -b -u gogs.service`.
+You can check the status of the Gogs systemd service with `sudo systemd status gogs -l` or display the journald entries directly with `sudo journalctl -b -u gogs.service`.

 ### Administration

-#### How to become an administrator?
+#### How can I become an administrator?

-1. You're the first registered user with `ID = 1`, and no e-mail confirmation required(if enabled).
-2. Default administrator log into `Admin -> Users` and authorize someone.
-3. Register in the install page.
+The first registered user with `ID = 1` is an administrator.
+No e-mail confirmation is required for this (if enabled).
+The default administrator can log into `Admin` > `Users` and authorize another user.
+A user will also be an administrator if they register in the install page.

 ### Repository Management

-#### How to give Git hooks permission to users?
+#### How do I give Git Hooks permission to users?

-This is **high level a permission which can damage your system** which you must enable/disable it in admin user management panel(`/admin/users/:userid`) to users who you really trust.
+This is **high-level a permission which can damage your system** which you must enable/disable in the admin user management panel (`/admin/users/:userid`).
+Only grant this permission to users who you really trust.

-### Others
+### Other

-#### How to get current Gogs version?
+#### How do I find the current version of Gogs?

-The plain text format of Gogs version is in the file `templates/VERSION`.
+The current version of Gogs is written in plain text in the file `templates/VERSION`.

-#### What is `gogs serv` command for?
+#### What is the `gogs serv` command for?

-You have no reason to execute this command manually, it will be called by Git update hook whenever new SSH push is coming.
+You have no reason to execute this command manually; it will be called by the Git update hook whenever new SSH pushes arrive.